scikit-hep/iminuit/doc/contribute.rst

 Development workflow
 --------------------

-To simplify hacking, we have a Makefile with common commands.
+To simplify hacking on OSX and Linux, we have a Makefile with common commands.
 To see what commands are available, do:

 .. code-block:: bash